comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 <p style="text-align:center; font-weight:bold;"> Devices required for all exercises in this section </p>

-In this part of the studio, you will set up and start using your team repository.
+In this part of the studio, you will open and start using the private team repository already prepared for you by the teaching team from the course starter.

 We are not going to explicitly tell you all of the commands that you need.
-Instead, we want you to read the Git documentation to get a more complete understanding of how to use Git as a source code repository.
+Instead, we want you to read the Git documentation to get a more complete understanding of how to use a Git repository.

 ### Overview

 Here are the steps that you need to know how to do:
-1. Create a repository from the course starter template.
-You will need to do this just once.
+1. Open the assigned private repository prepared from the course starter and confirm that every team member can access it.
 2. Clone a repository.
 Each member will need to do this only once for each machine they use.
 3. Pull items from a repository.
 Do this each time you go to work on the code.
 4. Commit to a local repository.
 Do this when you have made changes and you are happy with them.
 Your team will NOT be able to see your changes.